Arthur Obey: Career

 "In 1974 Obey and Fred Sasakamoose...coached the Prince Albert bantam team to the northern final."
-The Saskatchewan Indian Bantam Hockey Team then went on to play eight exhibition games in Holland and Finland, winning 6.
+The Saskatchewan Indian Bantam Hockey Team then went on to play eight exhibition games in Holland and Finland, six of which they won.

-Became Board member [n.d.] of Lebret Indian School at some point [recorded as a member in 1980] which by 1980 was known as White Calf Collegiate.
+Obey eventually became a board member of Lebret Indian School [recorded as a member in 1980] which by 1980, was known as White Calf Collegiate.

 In December 1980 he is recorded as being a "resource person" for the Saskatchewan Indian Recreation Directors training program as Art Obey of the F.S.I. and consultant for their (F.I.S.) alcohol and drug program.

-At some point in his career he worked for the Meadow Lake District Tribal Council, and as F.S.I.
+Obey is also known to have worked for the Meadow Lake District Tribal Council, and as F.S.I.
 District Representative for the Touchwood - File Hills - Qu'Appelle District (1978 - 1980).

 According to the Saskatchewan First Nations Sports Hall of Fame, "Obey (1931-1988) was a builder and leader in recreation and sport development for Aboriginal people... [and his] major accomplishments include coaching the First Nations women's fastball team and in 1974 initiating the Saskatchewan Indian Summer Games.
 Obey followed that up with the inaugural Saskatchewan Indian Summer Games in 1988.
 For nearly two decades Obey worked as a recreational coordinator for various native and non-native organizations."
 He is noted as having coached the first Canadian Women's Softball Team, likely the team previously mentioned.

 Awards

 Art Obey received the Tom Longboat Award twice.
-In 1951, the Regional (R) award at age 20 for Baseball and Hockey and in 1960 the National (N) award at age 29 for Hockey and Baseball.
+He won the Regional (R) award in 1951 and the National (N) award in 1960.